-In 2002-2004, I co-authored a business plan for a revolutionary venture whose egg freezing technology would allow women to prolong their fertility by freezing their eggs for later use.
+In 2002-2004, while completing my MBA at Harvard Business School, I co-authored a business plan for a revolutionary venture whose egg freezing technology would allow women to prolong their fertility by freezing their eggs for later use.
 We won the Harvard Business School business plan contest and Extend Fertility was born.

-I was 24 years old in 2002.
-Some of my friends were 10 years older and worried about missing their window at having kids .
-They were not in the right relationship or not in a relationship.
-Other women we met and spoke with had different personal stories and circumstances but were mostly had the same worries about missing their window.
-Most wanted to accomplish specific career goals, to have certain experiences, to be in a relationship with the right partner, to be financially stable, or a combination of these factors before they had kids.
-Many did not realize that cancer treatments, including chemotherapy which many women will undergo at one point in their life, irremediably affect fertility.
-And while there was only so much we could do to control these circumstances, we had the opportunity to give all these women the chance at becoming a mother.
+I was 24 years.
+Some of my classmates were 10 years older and worried about missing their window at having kids .
+Many did not yet realize that cancer treatments, including chemotherapy which many women will undergo at one point in their life, irremediably affect fertility.
+With egg-freezing, we had the opportunity to give all these women the chance at becoming a mother.

 Technology & Procedure

 Egg-freezing is a process in which a woman’s eggs are extracted, frozen and stored.
 Later, when she is ready to become pregnant, the eggs can be thawed, fertilized, and transferred to the uterus as embryos.
 Patients first must go through hormone injections which stimulate ovaries to produce multiple eggs in one menstrual cycle (instead of just the one egg produced in a typical cycle).
 The egg-retrieval process is a 15-minute surgical procedure during which the doctor retrieves several eggs from a patient’s ovaries.
 It’s done through the insertion of a needle through the vaginal wall, under sedation, and does not involve cuts or stitches.
-As for the viability of eggs thawed, while the technology is still new, the longest reported successful thaw came after 14 years!
+As for the viability of eggs thawed, the longest reported successful thaw to date came after 14 years!